brohrer/brandonrohrer.com/markdown/rss.md

 Most aggregators also have a way to explore the more popular feeds.

-[A list of 15 industries and a handful skills as topics to search for feeds ](https://raw.githubusercontent.com/brohrer/blog_images/refs/heads/main/rss/feed_topics.png "Some popular feed topics, offered on Feedly")
+![A list of 15 industries and a handful skills as topics to search for feeds ](https://raw.githubusercontent.com/brohrer/blog_images/refs/heads/main/rss/feed_topics.png "Some popular feed topics, offered on Feedly")

 ## Writing RSS